Preparing to Add

 Properties page to add the HA system.

-The readiness of both the primary system and the HA system is validated.
-If both
+both the primary system and the HA system is validated.
+If both systems are

-Database-64" displays, repeat this procedure by using a snapshot of the
+displays, repeat this procedure by using a snapshot of the high-availability

 high-availability system is added and automatically configured to serve as a